Multila

-Multila is the third album by Finnish producer Sasu Ripatti under the name Vladislav Delay.

-It compiles the Huone and Ranta EPs Ripatti released on Basic Channel's Chain Reaction label.
+Multila is a compilation album by Finnish producer Sasu Ripatti under the name Vladislav Delay.
+It compiles the Huone and Ranta EPs which Ripatti released on Basic Channel's Chain Reaction label in 1999 and 2000; he has regarded it as a standard album.
 It was reissued in 2007 by Ripatti's Huume imprint and again on vinyl in 2020 with a remaster by Rashad Becker.

-The album consists of six ambient tracks and the 22-minute techno composition "Huone."
+The album consists of six ambient tracks and the 22-minute minimal techno composition "Huone".

-Reception
+Critical reception

 Multila is one of Ripatti's most highly regarded releases as Vladislav Delay, receiving four and a half stars from Allmusic and being referred to as "the finest album in the hugely impressive Vladislav Delay canon" by Boomkat, though a review of the 2007 reissue by PopMatters said "it never really feels like a complete work."

-The experimental psychedelic band Animal Collective praised the album in an article for Spin magazine in 2012.
+The experimental psychedelic band Animal Collective praised the album in a multi-article presentation detailing their influences for Spin magazine in 2012.